csc-training/csc-env-eff/_hands-on/batch_jobs/serial.md

    #SBATCH --account=project_xxxx    # Choose the billing project.
 Has to be defined!
    #SBATCH --time=00:02:00          # Maximum duration of the job.
 Max: depends of the partition.
    #SBATCH --partition=test         # Job queues: test, interactive, small, large, longrun, hugemem, hugemem_longrun
    #SBATCH --ntasks=1               # Number of tasks.
 Max: depends on partition.
+For a serial job this should be set 1

    srun hostname                    # Run hostname-command in each task srun sleep 60                    # Run sleep-command in each task